Sai-prakash15/InnovaccerChallenge/README.md

 ## The Challenge ##

-Design an entry mangaement system which will notify the visitors and the hosts of successful check-outs and check-ins.
+Design an entry management system which will notify the visitors and the hosts of successful check-outs and check-ins.

 ## Run Instructions ##